joakim-brannstrom/dextool/plugin/mutate/doc/design/gcov_json_import.md

 - built-in instrumentation is still used when `--gcov-json` is not configured
 - gcov import bypasses built-in instrumentation when configured
+- gcov JSON configuration enables coverage use from both CLI and TOML
 - CLI and TOML configuration both work
 - `.gcov.json`, `.gcov.json.gz`, and directory inputs work
 - relative paths, absolute paths, and `current_working_directory` work
+- numeric line/count fields may be JSON numbers or strings
+- duplicate line counts across inputs are merged
 - `count > 0`, `count == 0`, and missing lines map to covered, non-covered, and
   unknown
 - re-import replaces old imported coverage instead of accumulating stale data